kwyoung11/kyoung.codes/content/blog/image-optimization-with-react-and-next-js.md

   top: 0;
   z-index: 1;
 `;

 ```

 ## Step 3: Set the `media_folder` property in your Netlify CMS config

-If using Netlify CMS, set the media_folder property to a directory inside the source of your application and not from the `public/` folder.
+If you are using Netlify CMS (if you are not, skip this step), set the media_folder property to a directory inside the source of your application and not from the `public/` folder.
 This will give you shorter relative paths when requiring your images and ensure [things play well together](https://github.com/cyrilwanner/next-optimized-images/issues/130) with next-optimized-images.
 I set mine to `src/assets/images`, which I think is a good convention.

 You will also want to remove the `public_folder` property if it is set.
 From the Netlify CMS docs: